Search This Blog

 4. Number/Percentage of milestones reached/missed by project

-5. Number of FTE hours / project in a delivery based schedule (no resource leveling)
+5. Number of FTE hours / project in a delivery-based schedule (no resource leveling)

 6. % of projects coming behind schedule